ahonn/logseq-plugin-todo/readme.md

 ## Page Properties

-- `todo-ignore`: Whether to hide the todo task in the current page
+- `todo-ignore`: Whether to hide the todo task in the current page. see [How to use todo-ignore #8](https://github.com/ahonn/logseq-plugin-todo/issues/8)